 Step 3: Begin Crocheting

-Round 1: Chain 1 and single crochet in the same stitch (this counts as 2 single crochet in the 1st stitch), work 2 single crochet in each stitch around, slip stitch to beginning chain to join round -- 16 single crochet.
+Round 1: Chain 1 and single crochet in the same stitch (this counts as 2 single crochet in the 1st stitch), work 2 single crochet in each stitch around, slip stitch to beginning chain to join round -- 16 single crochet total.

 Round 3: Chain 1 and single crochet in same stitch (this counts as 2 single crochet in the 1st stitch), 1 single crochet in next 2 stitches, *2 single crochet in next stitch (increases stitch count by 1), 1 single crochet in next 2 stitches; repeat from * to end, slip stitch in beginning chain to join -- 32 single crochet.

 Continue in this manner, working 1 more stitch between increases on each round, until hat is the desired circumference.
-For example, round 4 would be: Chain 1 and single crochet in same stitch (this counts as 2 single crochet in the 1st stitch), 1 single crochet in next 3 stitches, *2 single crochet in next stitch (increases stitch count by 1), 1 single crochet in next 3 stitches; repeat from * to end, slip stitch in beginning chain to join -- 40 single crochet.
+For example, round 4 would be: Chain 1 and single crochet in same stitch (this counts as 2 single crochet in the 1st stitch), 1 single crochet in next 3 stitches, *2 single crochet in next stitch (increases stitch count by 1), 1 single crochet in next 3 stitches; repeat from * to end, slip stitch in beginning chain to join -- 40 single crochet total.
+Note that each round should have 8 more stitches than the previous round.

-To check and see if beanie is the desired circumference you may use either of the following methods.
+To check if beanie is the desired circumference you may use either of the following methods.

 - Lay crochet piece on a flat surface.
 Use a flexible measuring tape to measure around the outer edge of the circle.